 - In 2011, the Hoaglands moved the American Black Hereford Association headquarters from their ranch in Leavenworth, Kansas to a new independent location in Kansas City, Missouri.
 The ABHA now has its national headquarters in Boiling Green, Kentucky.

 - In 2012, the Hoaglands published the first Black Hereford magazine known as the Black Hereford Journal and hosted the first National Black Hereford Sale.

 - In 2015, after years of data collection on their cattle, the Hoaglands expanded the J&N Ranch EPDs to include over 15 genetic traits to measure the performance, maternal, and carcass merit of their Black Hereford cattle.

-- Today, there are breeders in most states, Canada, Belgium, New Zealand, and Australia.
-There are three associations registering Black Hereford cattle and all of them trace their origins back to J&N Ranch.
+- Today, there are over 500 breeders located throughout the United States, Canada, England, Belgium, Mexico, New Zealand and Australia.
+All of them trace their origins back to J&N Ranch.